RALEIGH — Clemson defensive end Vic Beasley has made a career out of playing against North Carolina State.

 When that didn’t work, sophomore Isaiah Battle went in at left tackle, moving Brandon Thomas to the right side.
 Kalon Davis also entered at left guard, and the first drive with Davis and Battle yielded Clemson’s first touchdown.

-Highly touted freshman wide receiver Mike Williams had his most significant catch of his young career against N.C.
+Highly touted freshman wide receiver Mike Williams had his most significant catch of his young career against the N.C.
 State.

 Williams hauled in a 25-yard reception on a 3rd-and-4 play that gave the Tigers a first down and ended with a 45-yard Cantanzarro field goal.